(Formerly The Industrial Mission Association)

 Supporting Workplace Chaplaincy Mission across the UK

 Workplace Chaplaincy Mission UK supports Chaplaincy Teams, and Individual Chaplains, with resources, networking, conferences and training.
-The association also promotes the role of Workplace Chaplaincy as a form of outreach to the Christian Churches of the UK.
 We can advise churches, chaplains and workplaces in good chaplaincy practice.

 Are you a Church member wanting to start Workplace Chaplaincy with support from other chaplains nearby?